 Dana White Calls Bruce Lee the Father of MMA but He Actually Rejected the Style

-Throughout the last few decades since his passing, Bruce Lee has garnered a tremendous amount of respect and admiration for his commitment to his craft, along with what he stood for in his life.
-Lee has had a significant impact on mixed martial arts that has become one of the most popular sports in the world.
-It helped create the UFC, which has become the most recognizable brand for the sport globally.
-UFC president Dana White has continued to praise Lee as being the founder of MMA, but he actually didn’t like that style of fighting.
+In the decades before his death, Bruce Lee garnered a tremendous amount of respect for his commitment to his craft, along with what he stood for in his life.
+Lee made a significant impact on mixed martial arts as it’s become one of the most popular sports in the world.

 Dana White believes Bruce Lee is the father of MMA

-“The Gracies were the founding fathers of the actual UFC, but I think the sport of Mixed Martial Arts was started by Bruce Lee.
+UFC President Dana White seems to honor Lee whenever possible.
+During an interview for EA Sports UFC in 2014, White stated that he believes Lee started mixed martial arts.
+“The Gracies were the founding fathers of the actual UFC,” he explained.
+“But I think the sport of mixed martial arts was started by Bruce Lee.
 Bruce Lee’s movies, Bruce Lee’s philosophies, just Bruce Lee’s image alone is very powerful.”

 Bruce Lee didn’t like the style of MMA

-Throughout his short life, Bruce Lee was known for many things with involvement in acting, directing, and martial arts.
+Throughout his short life, Bruce Lee was known for many things, including acting, directing, and martial arts.
+What he did in the latter often gets the most publicity due to his influence on the craft.

-It was what he did in the latter that often gets the most shine publicly due to his influence on the craft.
 Lee trained as a youth in Wing Chun Kung Fu as he learned Western Fencing and boxing from his brother.
-Lee’s participating in the many different forms of fighting that helped him create his own style Jun Fan Gung Fu.
+Lee’s participation in many forms of fighting helped him create his own style: Jun Fan Gung Fu.

 In 1965, Bruce felt that martial arts were too riddled with tradition to be of any use in a real fight.
 Taking a step back, and looking at fighting from a purely scientific point of view, he developed what is now called Jeet Kune Do.